 - Mammography (screening and/or diagnostic) or ultrasound to detect abnormality in the breast, including those performed at a local participating hospital

-- Mastectomy bras and prosthetics as allowed under the member's group benefit package at local participating providers
+- Mastectomy bras and prosthetics as allowed under the member's group benefit package at local participating doctors and providers

 - Blood and blood products received in a local participating outpatient hospital facility